w3c/wai-tutorials/source/images/textual.html.erb.md

 	</div>
 </aside>

-If math forms are a substantial part of the page or website content, [MathML](http://www.w3.org/Math/) should be used instead.
+If math forms are a substantial part of the page or website content, for example for online maths courses, [MathML](http://www.w3.org/Math/) should be used instead.
 MathML represents both presentation and content semantically, making it more accessible to a wider range of users.
 Many assistive technologies can interpret the code.

-The simple example above illustrates the difficulty of describing both the content and presentation (the position and location of the over-line) in mathematical expressions succinctly and clearly.
-For more complex expressions or equations, image text alternatives are unlikely to provide sufficient detail succinctly.
+The simple example above illustrates the difficulty of describing both the content and presentation (the position and location of the over-line representing recurrence) in mathematical expressions succinctly and clearly.
+For more complex expressions or equations, text alternatives for images are unlikely to provide sufficient detail succinctly.
+MathML helps provide such semantics within the code rather than as text.

 {::nomarkdown}
 <%= sample_start %>